 Day Two: Things To Do In Zhongzheng & Zhongshan

-This area could take days to explore on it’s own – but to ensure you don’t get too side-tracked I have just cherry-picked the best attractions.
+This area could take days to explore on its own – but to ensure you don’t get too side-tracked, I have just cherry-picked the best attractions.
 You’re not missing anything by skipping the drab Presidential Office and Parliament – called the Legislative Yuan – but you really should watch this video of Taiwanese politicians fighting( and not for the first time!).

-First stop is the Chiang Kai-shek Memorial Hall, the iconic landmark attraction erected in memory of the former President of the Republic of China.
-If you are curious to learn more there is a museum beneath the hall with an exhibition about Chiang’s life and career, and information about Taiwan’s history, and the ROC’s development after fleeing to Taiwan.
+The first stop is the Chiang Kai-shek Memorial Hall, the iconic landmark attraction erected in memory of the former President of the Republic of China.
+If you are curious to learn more, there is a museum beneath the hall with an exhibition about Chiang’s life and career, and information about Taiwan’s history, and the ROC’s development after fleeing to Taiwan.

-Slated for demolition, the site was saved by a rouge production here covertly organised by artists and performing groups eventually resulting in the sites transformation into space for creative talents to develop and showcase their works.
-If you love the the Huashan 1914 Creative Park you should also swing by the nearby Taipei Artist Village, a maze of artist studios and galleries open to the public for free!
+Slated for demolition, the site was saved by a rouge production here covertly organized by artists and performing groups, eventually resulting in the site’s transformation into space for creative talents to develop and showcase their works.
+If you love the Huashan 1914 Creative Park, you should also swing by the nearby Taipei Artist Village, a maze of artist studios and galleries open to the public for free!

 A great place to snack near Chiang Kai-shek Memorial Hall is Jin Feng Lu Rou Fan (金峰滷肉飯) with delicious minced braised pork belly served on rice.
 Again you can find all of these Taipei top attractions and what to eat in Taipei on a handy Google Map at the end!

-If you are thinking of starting a new business, or want better luck with your existing company, the nearby Hsing Tian Kong temple is devoted to Guan Yu, the patron god of businessmen.
-One of the most visited temples in Taipei, it is a beauty blend of Confucian and Buddhist philosophies – and if that’s not enough reason to visit then this is also where you can find the Taipei Fortunetelling Street – which doesn’t really need an explanation.
+If you are thinking of starting a new business or want better luck with your existing company, the nearby Hsing Tian Kong temple is devoted to Guan Yu, the patron god of businessmen.
+One of the most visited temples in Taipei, it is a beautiful blend of Confucian and Buddhist philosophies – and if that’s not enough reason to visit then this is also where you can find the Taipei Fortunetelling Street – which doesn’t really need an explanation.

-One of the largest shopping malls in Taipei, you can find pretty much every chain you want here but the star attraction is the roof top 70 metre tall Taipei Ferris Wheel you can take a ride on for unique view of Taipei by night.
-Try sipping some of the best cocktails in Taipei at MUD by amba Taipei Zhongshan or simply head back to your Taipei accomodation for a well-earned sleep!
+One of the largest shopping malls in Taipei, you can find pretty much every chain you want here, but the star attraction is the rooftop 70 meters tall Taipei Ferris Wheel you can take a ride on for a unique view of Taipei by night.
+Try sipping some of the best cocktails in Taipei at MUD by amba Taipei Zhongshan or simply head back to your Taipei accommodation for a well-earned sleep!

-For dinner in Zhongshan why not try Mountain and Sea House (山海樓), Taiwanese organic farm-to-table dining with beautiful presentation.
-For a quick and easy meal Liang Kee’s shredded chicken rice (梁記嘉義雞肉飯) is a popular option with simple bowls of shredded chicken with a house blend sauce and side dishes.
+For dinner in Zhongshan, why not try Mountain and Sea House (山海樓), Taiwanese organic farm-to-table dining with beautiful presentation.
+For a quick and easy meal, Liang Kee’s shredded chicken rice (梁記嘉義雞肉飯) is a popular option with simple bowls of shredded chicken with a house blend sauce and side dishes.

 Day Three: Things To Do In Datong and Wanhua

 Final day.
 I bet you’re exhausted now if you have been following along – but I know you can do this!
-First up: Datong, one of the oldest areas of Taipei but have lost a lot of it’s relevance as the economic heart of the city shifted towards Xinyi.
-Still, in this historic area of Taipei there are plenty of tourist attractions.
-Lets start with the Dalongdong Baoan Temple, a wooden Taiwanese folk religion temple dating back to 1742.
+First up: Datong, one of the oldest areas of Taipei but has lost a lot of its relevance as the economic heart of the city shifted towards Xinyi.
+Still, in this historic area of Taipei, there are plenty of tourist attractions.
+Let’s start with the Dalongdong Baoan Temple, a wooden Taiwanese folk religion temple dating back to 1742.

-Afterward, head to the most famous tourist attraction in Datong, Dihua Street where you can wander through traditional Chinese herbal and medicinal stores.
-Pay special attention to the buildings and you can even spot some great examples of Qing dynasty and Japanese colonial architecture, which are pretty uncommon in a city that seems to be always focussed on the future.
+Afterward, head to the most famous tourist attraction in Datong, Dihua Street, where you can wander through traditional Chinese herbal and medicinal stores.
+Pay special attention to the buildings, and you can even spot some great examples of the Qing dynasty and Japanese colonial architecture, which are pretty uncommon in a city that seems to be always focused on the future.